Boko Haram rebels say Nigerian military offensive is failing

 It has been impossible to verify the claims of Shekau or the military because telephone services have been disconnected for 12 days in Borno state, where the bulk of the fighting has taken place.

-Jonathan said last week he would free a number of Islamist suspects, mostly women and children, in what security sources believe was a move to build popular support.
-He has also offered an amnesty to insurgents who lay down their weapons but Shekau has shown no interest in proposed peace talks.
+Jonathan said last week he would free a number of detained Islamist suspects, mostly women and children, in what security sources believe was a move to build popular support.
+He has also offered amnesty to insurgents who lay down their weapons.

-Nigeria's military have been criticised by rights groups and western governments following accusations of extra-judicial killings, unlawful detentions and high civilian casualties.

-The military denies it commits rights abuses and says civilians are killed because Boko Haram uses them as a shield.

 DUESSELDORF, Germany German police said they had detained a man who attacked five people at Duesseldorf central train station with an axe on Thursday.